 Like many teas, chai is excellent for regulating digestive systems and keeping your gut healthy.
 The spice in chai tea that is largely responsible for digestive health benefits is ginger.
 Ginger aids digestion by improving circulation and delivering oxygen to organs so they can perform optimally.

 Another spice in chai that aids digestion is black pepper, which helps the pancreas produce digestive enzymes.
 These enzymes work as catalysts to speed up digestive processes that break down fats and proteins.
 With a more efficient digestive system, you can avoid more severe problems such as liver diseases, iron deficiency and irritable bowel syndrome and reach your weight loss goals faster.

 Ginger is well known for its ability to reduce nausea and has been used to treat common ailments such as seasickness or nausea during pregnancy.
-Chai tea contains about 1 to 1.5 grams of ginger, which is the amount that studies have found to be effective in treating nausea.
+Chai tea contains about 1 to 1.5 grams of ginger, which is the amount that studies have found to be effective in treating nausea (1).

 The biological compounds of ginger that help to treat nausea are known as gingerol and shogaol.
 These two compounds have anti-inflammatory properties that work to soothe an upset stomach and alleviate stomach pain associated with nausea.